Firsttry-Solutions/Firsttry/atlassian/forge-app/docs/SUPPORT.md

 ## Escalation Path

-1. Initial support email: [SUPPORT_EMAIL_TO_BE_SET]
+1. Primary: GitHub Issues (link above)
-2. If no response in 2x response target: escalate to engineering
+2. If an issue requires escalation, include `@maintainers` and request an expedited response in the issue body
-3. If SEV1 unresolved after 4 hours: escalate to on-call engineer
+3. If SEV1 unresolved after an agreed acknowledgement, escalate within repository issue to maintainers
-4. All escalations include full correlation ID trace
+4. All escalations should include the correlation ID trace

 ## FAQ